 Due to the nature of Subject-specific agreements, we cannot guarantee access to courses at the host institution outside the agreement discipline, though most of our partner institutions are fairly flexible in this regard.
 It is your responsibility to research the course options at prospective host universities to ensure that you can satisfy your academic requirements for both subject areas.

-General exchanges may offer the most flexible option as these exchanges have been set up at institutional level, rather than School or departmental level.
+University-wide exchanges may offer the most flexible option as these exchanges have been set up at institutional level, rather than School or departmental level.

 Students with disabilities